 How to Grow Arborvitae

-Arborvitate are very tolerant plants that require no pruning and have naturally graceful pyramid shapes.
+Arborvitae are very tolerant plants that require no pruning and have naturally graceful, pyramid shapes.
 While the plants are prey to few insects, they are prone to spider mite infestations during hot, dry weather.
 Deep watering and spraying off the foliage can minimize these pests’ presence.

-Apply a three inch layer of mulch around the base of the tree and fertilize in spring with a good all purpose landscape fertilizer.
+Apply a three-inch (7.5 cm.) layer of mulch around the base of the tree and fertilize in spring with a good all-purpose landscape fertilizer.

 Novice gardeners will be particularly rewarded when planting an arborvitae, due to their low maintenance and uncomplaining growth patterns.